thadryanjs/thadryanjs.github.io/_posts/2020-07-09-TheMythOfSystemicPoliceRacism2.md

 published: true
 ---

 A few weeks ago, I published a [video](https://sweeney-th.github.io/blog/2020/06/27/TheMythofSystemicPoliceRacism) and a summary of some pretty egregious lying with statistics that was published in [The Wall Street Journal](https://www.wsj.com/articles/the-myth-of-systemic-police-racism-11591119883).
 I was not the only [person](https://www.patheos.com/blogs/tippling/2020/06/08/the-myth-of-heather-macdonalds-the-myth-of-systematic-police-racism/) to observer this.
-Since then, a [retraction](https://retractionwatch.com/2020/07/06/authors-of-study-on-race-and-police-killings-ask-for-its-retraction-citing-continued-misuse-in-the-media/) has been issued by the paper authors, who say they were careless in ways that allowed for misuse of their work.
-I'd written an essay-style version as well, which follows:
+Since then, authors of one of the studies cited have asked for a [retraction](https://retractionwatch.com/2020/07/06/authors-of-study-on-race-and-police-killings-ask-for-its-retraction-citing-continued-misuse-in-the-media/), saying they were careless in ways that allowed for misuse of their work.
+They also call out Heather Mac Donald, the author of the Op-ed, by name.

+I'd written an essay-style version of my original critique as well, which follows:

 The recent article "The Myth of Systemic Police Racism"[1] contains numerous scientific and journalistic errors that invalidate its core argument and suggest negligence or a desire to mislead the reader.